rybak/jira-gource/README.md

 This is not good example of proper Python.
 I have written this script over the course of five months in my free time.

-Feel free to open an issue or submit a pull request.
+Feel free to open an issue or to submit a pull request.

 TODO
 ----